dotnet/iot/src/devices/Ft4222/README.md

 You will need to unzip the file and go to ```LibFT4222-v1.4.2\imports\LibFT4222\lib\i386```, copy ```LibFT4222.dll``` to your path or in the same directory as the executable you are launching.

 Alternatively, you can register your dll globally.
 Run from the directory where your ```LibFT4222.dll``` is located the following command in administrator mode: ```regsvr32.exe LibFT4222.dll```

+## Linux Requirements

+For Linux, you need to download and install the proper version of ```libft4222.so```.
+The lib include the driver itself in a static binding.
+You can find the library [here](https://www.ftdichip.com/Support/SoftwareExamples/libft4222-linux-1.4.2.184.tgz).
+Once downloaded and extracted, run under administrator priviledges ```install4222.sh```.
+This will install the required library related to your system.

+Alternately, you can copy your platform library into the same directory of your project if you don't want to install it.
+While writting this page, they all look like ```libft4222.so.1.4.2.184```.
+The library name needs ti be ```libft4222.so```.

 ## Usage